4LB3R70D/SecLopeDeVega-Docs/docs/source/content/conversation_rules.rst

         # This means that only the first rule detected if
         # several conversation rules are applicable.
-        # The rule with the smallest ID is the one executed
+        # The rule with the smallest ID is the one executed.
+        # This changes the way of how the external connector
+        # checks the regex of custom rules.
+Instead of being parallel,
+        # now it is sequential to ensure that only the first hit
+        # is used.
         conversation_use_only_first_hit: no # yes/no(default)